+Summary: N/A – same as car rental

+Impact: Low

 Resource Management

 Vehicle tracking – All fleets attempt to keep track of all of their vehicles at all times.
 Widespread Wi-Fi hot spots along roadways and throughout urban areas can be used by trucking fleets to quickly link to their home office to not only indicate where they are located, but at the same time to download any necessary updates to the driver.